mfatihbahce/mfatihbahce/README.md

 ### Hi there 👋

 <h3># About me</h3>
 I graduated from the Department of Management Information Systems in 2021 and I am currently working on web technologies.
-I try to use tools such as HTML, CSS, JavaScript, Bootstrap, PHP, and Laravel in my projects.
+I try to use tools such as HTML, CSS, JavaScript, Bootstrap, PHP, Laravel, Wordpress and Opencart in my projects.
 Additionally, I work with design tools such as Figma, Photoshop and Illustrator.
 Recently, I have started to develop myself in the field of robotics using kits such as Arduino, Raspberry Pi, and Jetson Nano.

 I have initiated a startup project focused on the agricultural sector with the aim of providing detailed information to farmers about their fields by visualizing plant health and land conditions through satellite imagery.